Lemoncode/react-testing-by-example/00-base/02-calculator/readme.md

-# 01 Config
+# 02 Calculator

-In this example we are going to add a basic setup needed to support unit testing with Jest.
+In this example we are going to add a basic example to test plain vanilla javascript.

-We will start from `00-boilerplate`.
+We will start from `01-config`.

 Summary steps:

-- Install `jest`.
-- Add configuration.
+- Create `calculator` business.
-- Add dummy spec.
+- Add unit tests.
-- External jest config file.

 # Steps to build it